Your chance to speak at the 2021 Revenue Integrity Symposium

 If you don't see your hot topic listed here, please write and let us know what expertise you can bring to the podium!
 Original ideas not included above are welcomed.

 What the people want

 We try to make every year better than the last at RIS, which is why we ask for feedback from past attendees and our Conference Committee.
-After wrapping up 2019 RIS, we were asked to increase our focus on providing education for beginner, intermediate, or advanced levels whereas traditionally our submissions leaned toward the intermediate side.
+After wrapping up past events, we were asked to increase our focus on providing education for beginner, intermediate, or advanced levels whereas traditionally our submissions leaned toward the intermediate side.
 But we can’t accomplish this goal without your help.

 Before applying, please ensure you are prepared with the following:

 - Biographical information, including contact information, professional biography, and relevant speaking experience